Monza Circuit: Lap records

-Lewis Hamilton recorded the fastest pole position lap at Monza in 2020, when he lapped in 1:18.887 at an average speed of 264.681 km/h – the fastest average lap speed recorded in qualifying for a World Championship event.
-The official race lap record for the current circuit layout is 1:21.046, set by Rubens Barrichello during the 2004 Italian Grand Prix.
-The fastest official race lap records of Autodromo Nazionale di Monza are listed as:
+Max Verstappen recorded the fastest pole position lap at Monza during the 2025 Italian Grand Prix, when he lapped in 1:18.792 at an average speed of 264.681 km/h – the fastest average lap speed recorded in qualifying for a World Championship event.
+The official race lap record for the current circuit layout is 1:20.901, set by Lando Norris during the same Grand Prix at an average speed of 257.781 km/h – the fastest average lap speed recorded in a race for a World Championship event.
+As of October 2025, the fastest official race lap records of Autodromo Nazionale di Monza are listed as: